RINEX data - daily files

 RINEX 2 files

 RINEX 2 is an older version of the RINEX standard, which does not support all GNSS signals currently available.
-Swepos continues to provide data in RINEX 2 format besides the RINEX 3 format, but in a longer perspective RINEX 2 will be phased out.
+Swepos continues to provide data in the RINEX 2 format until 2024-12-31.
+All existing RINEX 2 files will continue to be available from our archive.

 The logging interval is 15 seconds.